-The SPC simulator was developed using six primary components (Figure 1).
-A plastic shoeboxsize container with a snap-on lid served as the housing for the components.
-At one end of the lid, a 12cm x 12cm hole was cut to allow for an access point.
-The distended bladder was simulated using a 3L normal saline or sterile water irrigation bag wrapped with a rubber tourniquet to place it under pressure.
-The rectum was simulated using a 100mL bag of normal saline injected with red food colouring and placed directly beneath the simulated bladder.
-A 10cm x 10cm x 1.5cm block of agar prepared from a mold was placed on top of the bladder to represent the subcutaneous layer.
-A purchased silicone skin model without layers (Limbs and Things, Bristol, UK) cut to 14cm x 14cm was placed on top of the agar and the lid was closed with the hole on top of the skin model, holding the components tightly in place (Figure 2A).
+The rectum was simulated using a 100 mL bag of normal saline injected with red food coloring and placed directly beneath the simulated bladder.
+A 10 cm x 10 cm x 1.5 cm block of agar prepared from a mold was placed on top of the bladder to represent the subcutaneous layer.
+A purchased silicone skin model without layers (Limbs and Things, Bristol, U.K.) cut to 14 cm x 14 cm was placed on top of the agar and the lid was closed with the hole on top of the skin model, holding the components tightly in place (Fig. 2A).

-To simulate use during a clinical scenario, a sterile drape is placed over the model with a hole exposing the field (Figure 2B).
-The supplies required for the simulated SPC include a SPC introducer kit, a subcutaneous needle with a pre-filled syringe (or use of a vial) to simulate administration of local anesthetic, a syringe (10mL with sterile water) for inflating the catheter balloon, and ultrasound gel (Figure 1).
+To simulate use during a clinical scenario, a sterile drape is placed over the model with a hole exposing the field (Fig. 2B).
+The supplies required for the simulated SPC include a SPC introducer kit, a subcutaneous needle with a pre-filled syringe (or use of a vial) to simulate administration of local anesthetic, a syringe (10 mL with sterile water) for inflating the catheter balloon, and ultrasound gel (Fig. 1).
 The sterile drape and sterile gloves (reusable for this purpose) are used during simulation of the entire procedure.
-For bedside simulation, a 3.5MHz - 6.5MHz MHz curvilinear US probe with settings optimized for superficial abdominal scanning is used.
+For bedside simulation, a 3.5-6.
+5MHz curvilinear US probe with settings optimized for superficial abdominal scanning is used.
 All primary components of the model are reusable for simulation purposes, with use of waterproof tape to seal the puncture hole between attempts.
 This model and the components cost a total of \$55 CAD.
 Each item and its associated costs are listed in Table 1.